Welcome to....

 The AC does its bit for childrens TV.

-We are sad to hear of the passing of Wendy Rath, a valued founder member of the Astronomy Centre
+We were sad to hear of the passing of Wendy Rath in the last year, a valued founder member of the Astronomy Centre - forever on duty at the AC